-I am going to tell you how to break up with smoking once and for all.
+I am going to tell you how to break up with smoking, and stop smoking cold turkey once and for all.
 It's actually a five step process.
 So let's dig into it right now.

-The first step that you want to take is to just own that you love smoking or vaping.
+The first step that you want to take is to just own the fact that you love smoking or vaping.
 Why?
 We have a lot of guilt and shame about smoking.
-But then there's also this other part of our brain, which is what I called the “smoker brain” or the “vaper brain” that actually will tell us how much we love smoking, right?
+But then there's also this other part of our brain, which is what I call the “smoker brain” or the “vaper brain” that actually will tell us how much we love smoking, right?

 I will get clients in my office or people who ask me about my online smoking cessation program Smokefree123.
 And they will admit that even though they’re sick or even though there's something wrong with them because of their smoking that they love smoking.

 So we have this guilt as smokers, but then we have this part of our brain that's telling us, “I love it.”
 I will often say to these smokers, “Well, what do you love about smoking?
 You know, I'm curious, tell me.”
 And then they tell me that they don’t honestly know why they love it.

 It's very interesting, but when we really think about it, when we really allow ourselves that space to say, “Okay, I love smoking, but what do I love about it?”, we actually start to see things differently.
 A lot of the love actually isn't love, but it's just things like our habit of smoking -or we're just used to it- or we associate smoking with other things that we like.
 It’s actually not the smoking part of it that we like at all.

 So if you own it, you take away the guilt.
 Which then allows you to see smoking for what it is-a controlling, inconvenient nuisance.